Febrile neutrophilic dermatosis

 Sweet syndrome (SS), or acute febrile neutrophilic dermatosis, is a skin disease characterized by the sudden onset of fever, an elevated white blood cell count, and tender, red, well-demarcated papules and plaques that show dense infiltrates by neutrophil granulocytes on histologic examination.

 The syndrome was first described in 1964 by Robert Douglas Sweet.
 It was also known as Gomm–Button disease in honour of the first two patients Sweet diagnosed with the condition.

 Signs and symptoms

 Pustular lesions with central necrosis on the left leg of a patient with Sweet's syndrome associated with Crohn's disease.

 Punch biopsy of a skin lesion showing neutrophilic infiltration in the dermis, with no evidence of vasculitis (same patient with Crohn's disease).

 Acute, tender, erythematous plaques, nodes, pseudovesicles and, occasionally, blisters with an annular or arciform pattern occur on the head, neck, legs, and arms, particularly the back of the hands and fingers.
 The trunk is rarely involved.
-Fever (50%); arthralgia or arthritis (62%); eye involvement, most frequently conjunctivitis or iridocyclitis (38%); and oral aphthae (13%) are associated features.
+Common symptoms include fever (50% of cases), joint pain (arthralgia or arthritis) (62%), eye inflammation (most frequently conjunctivitis or iridocyclitis, 38%); and oral aphthae (13%) are associated features.